DaniGuardiola/faircoinjs-lib/README.md

  - They have `creatorId` (CVN id) and `hashPayload` (TODO: what exactly is hashPayload?)
  - Due to these changes, length is `108 bytes` instead of Bitcoin's `80 bytes` block headers

-Everything else works exactly the same as Bitcoin.
+Everything else works exactly the same as with Bitcoin.

-If your app supports both Bitcoin (or Bitcoin-like coin) and Faircoin, you probably want to write this:
+If your app supports both Bitcoin (or a Bitcoin-like coin) and Faircoin, you probably want to write this:

 ```js
 // modern JS import